TouiNishikawa/scCMGAN/README.md

 # Sample data
-Use the sample of single RNA sequence data in "Example" folder.
+Use the sample of single RNA sequence data in "example" folder.

 # Installation
 Install our liblary by this code.